-Due to such legal hassles, the venture experienced downfall in its business activities, whereby it could not pay the aforementioned loan amount, resulting in the Insolvency Proceedings being initiated against the Venture in the NCLT by one Mr. Larry Anderson towards the non-payment of loan amount rendered by him to the tune of XNR 30 lacs within the stipulated time.
+Due to such legal hassles, the Venture experienced downfall in its business activities, whereby it could not pay the aforementioned loan amount, resulting in the Insolvency Proceedings being initiated against the Venture in the NCLT by one Mr. Larry Anderson towards the non-payment of loan amount rendered by him to the tune of XNR 30 lacs within the stipulated time.
 The insolvency proceedings were accepted by the NCLT and a Resolution Professional was appointed.
 That a notice was issued in the various newspapers regarding the insolvency proceedings after which claims were preferred by various creditors against the Venture, including two individual investors, named Ms. Priya Patel and Mr. Jim Kocoo who rendered a loan amount to the tune of XNR 10 lacs each.
 Committee of Creditors was formulated in which one of the sole creditor was Federal Bank of Xylum, which rendered loan for an amount of XNR 3 crores.
 The Resolution Professional while verifying the claim amount of all the creditors accepted only the principal amount and rejected their claim with reference to the interest.
 That another notice was circulated by the Resolution Professional inviting Resolution Plan, towards which two resolution plans were submitted; one by the Corporate Debtors themselves and another by Mr. Larry Anderson who initiated the insolvency proceedings against the Venture.
 That the Resolution plans were submitted for the approval before the COC, who accepted the Resolution Plan submitted by the Corporate Debtors.
 Meanwhile, an interim application was preferred by the Resolution Professional pointing out various coercive actions under Section 68, 69 & 70 due to the Transactions u/s 43, 45, 50 and 66 of the Insolvency and Bankruptcy Code, 2016 against the Corporate Debtors and the same was pending before the NCLT for adjudication.
 Simultaneously, the Resolution Plan submitted by the Corporate Debtors was submitted for the approval before the NCLT.
-Further, various interim application raising objection towards rejection of interest was preferred by the aforementioned creditors before the NCLT.
-That the NCLT without adjudicating upon these interim applications and without taking into consideration the pending interim application filed by the Resolution Professional pointing out fraud and various operation mismanagement in the accounts of the Venture, approved the Resolution Plan which was submitted by the Corporate Debtors themselves.
+Further, various interim applications raising objection towards rejection of interest was preferred by the aforementioned creditors before the NCLT.
+That the NCLT without adjudicating upon these interim applications and without taking into consideration the pending interim application filed by the Resolution Professional pointing out fraud and various operation mismanagement in the accounts of the Venture, approved the Resolution Plan which was submitted by the Corporate Debtors.
 That aggrieved by this order of the NCLT, Mr. Larry Anderson along with other Creditors preferred an Appeal before NCLAT, but the same was dismissed by upholding the order passed by the NCLT.
-That the Creditors now have invoked Civil Original Appellant Jurisdiction of the Supreme Court of Xylum, raising the issue that whether the NCLT and NCLAT was justified in approving the Resolution plan which was submitted by the Corporate Debtors themselves ignoring the fact that the interim application was pending before the adjudicating authority for adjudication pertaining to various allegation raised against the Corporate Debtors by the Resolution Professional on account of fraudulent and wrongful trading, preferential transactions, undervalued transaction and defrauding the creditors, further, seeking liquidation of the Venture, the Appeal Bearing no. 1410/2019 is pending for the adjudication before the Supreme Court of Xylum.
+That the Creditors now have invoked Civil Original Appellant Jurisdiction of the Supreme Court of Xylum, raising the issue that whether the NCLT and NCLAT was justified in approving the Resolution plan which was submitted by the Corporate Debtors ignoring the fact that the interim application was pending before the adjudicating authority for adjudication pertaining to various allegations raised against the Corporate Debtors by the Resolution Professional on account of fraudulent and wrongful trading, preferential transactions, undervalued transaction and defrauding the creditors, further, seeking liquidation of the Venture, the Appeal Bearing no. 1410/2019 is pending for the adjudication before the Supreme Court of Xylum.